ratracegrad/Full-Stack-Interview-Questions/README.md

   ![JavaScript 16](/images/javascript16.png?raw=true "JavaScript 16")

-17.List all the JavaScript data types?
+17. List all the JavaScript data types?

 18. Write a multiply function that will produce the following outputs when invoked.

   ![JavaScript 18](/images/javascript18.png?raw=true "JavaScript 18")

 19. What is strict mode in JavaScript?
 How do you implement it?
 Why would you use it?

 20. Answer the following questions.

   ![JavaScript 20](/images/javascript20.png?raw=true "JavaScript 20")

 21. Your function takes one parameter.
 How would you verify that the parameter is an array?

 22. What is event bubling?